MeganNyhan/CI_PP3_Battleships/README.md

     <li>As a user, I want to be able to play the hangman game that will test my knowledge of the Irish counties.</li>
     <li>As a user, I want to be able to use the game as a spelling test to revise for Irish Geography quizes at school.</li>
     <li>As a user, I would like to be able to personalise the game and enter my name.</li>
-    <li>As a user who not tech savy, I want to be able know heo to play the game with very little technical advancity.</li>
+    <li>As a user who not tech savy, I want to be able know how to play the game with very little technical advancity.</li>
     <li>As a user who doesn't understand websites, I want to easily see if I have guessed the question wrong or right.
     </li>
     <li>As a user, i want real time feedback telling me if my guess was right or wrong.</li>
 </ol>